 The liability for these compensated absences is recorded as a long-term liability in the government-wide statements.
-The current portion of this liability is estimated based on historical trends.
+The current portion of this liability is estimated based on historical trends and expected retirements subsequent to year end.
 In the fund financial statements, only the compensated absence liability payable from expendable available financial resources is recorded as a liability in the governmental fund statements.